Jenderal92/Side-Quest-Bot/README.md

 <li>Refresh the page and look for a network</li>
 <li> There you will see your ID and your Twitter account copy the ID value. and paste ur ID in pyscript</li>
 <li>Click on the request and go to the "Headers" section.</li>
-<li>Find the "Authorization" header and copy the bearer token value. and paste ur bearer in pyscript</li>
+<li>Find the "Authorization" header and copy the bearer token value. and paste ur 9bearer in pyscript</li>

 <li> Ah, let me explain, this tool doesn't directly connect your wallet, so connect your wallet manually!</li>